Tight Bounds for Quantum Phase Estimation and Related Problems: Upper bounds for maximum phase estimation

 We can use generalized maximum-finding to approximate the largest eigenphase starting from the ability to prepare a superposition of eigenstates (possibly with some additional workspace qubits):

 \begin{lemma} There exists a quantum algorithm $\cal B$ such that the following holds.
-Suppose we have an $N$-dimensional unitary $U$ with (unknown) eigenstates $\ket{u_0},\ldots,\ket{u_{N-1}}$ and associated eigenphases $\theta_0,\ldots,\theta_{N-1}\in[0,2\pi)$.
+Suppose we have an $N$-dimensional unitary $U$ with (unknown) eigenstates $\ket{u_0},\ldots,\ket{u_{N-1}}$ and associated eigenphases $\theta_0,\ldots,\theta_{N-1}\in[0,2\pi-2\delta)$.
 Suppose we also have a unitary $A$ such that

 where $\sum_{j:\theta_j=\theta_{\max}}|\alpha_j|^2\geq\gamma^2$ and the $\ket{\phi_j}$ are arbitrary (normalized) states.
-Then $\cal B$ uses at most $O(1/\gamma)$ applications of $A$ and $A^{-1}$, and $O(\log(1/\gamma)/\gamma\delta)$ applications of $U$ and $U^{-1}$, and with probability at least $2/3$ outputs a number $\theta\in[\theta_{\max}-\delta,\theta_{\max}+\delta] \mod 2\pi$. \end{lemma}
+Then $\cal B$ uses at most $O(1/\gamma)$ applications of $A$ and $A^{-1}$, and $O(\log(1/\gamma)/\gamma\delta)$ applications of $U$ and $U^{-1}$, and with probability at least $2/3$ outputs a number $\theta\in[\theta_{\max}-\delta,\theta_{\max}+\delta]$. \end{lemma}

-\begin{proof} Let $\tilde{V}$ be the unitary that applies phase estimation with unitary~$U$, precision $\delta$, and small error probability $\eta$ (to be determined later), on the first register of the state $A\ket{0}$, writing the estimates of the phase in a third register.
+\begin{proof} As mentioned in footnote~\ref{note:hannote}, by multiplying $U$ with the known phase $e^{i\delta}$, we may assume all eigenphases $\theta_j$ are in the interval $[\delta,2\pi-\delta)$.
+Let $\tilde{V}$ be the unitary that applies phase estimation with unitary~$U$, precision $\delta$, and small error probability $\eta$ (to be determined later), on the first register of the state $A\ket{0}$, writing the estimates of the phase in a third register.
 Then

 where, for each $j$, $\ket{\tilde{\theta_j}}$ is a superposition over estimates of $\theta_j$, most of which are $\delta$-close to $\theta_j$.